aditya-uw/fundamentals/boat_tutorials/env_setup/local_03_create_env.md

 ```
 <br>

-After you have opened the Jupyter notebook, click on `Python 3 (ipykernel)` to select the kernel named `boat-fundamentals` for this notebook.
+After you have opened the Jupyter notebook, click `Python 3 (ipykernel)` on the upper-right corner and select the kernel named `boat-fundamentals` for this notebook.

-Now we can start working through the Jupyter notebook!
+Now you can start working through the Jupyter notebook!

-## Working through the Jupyter notebook
+## Work through the Jupyter notebook

-As mentioned earlier, Jupyter notebooks are designed to integrate live code, notes, and visualizations in a single file.
+As mentioned earlier, Jupyter notebooks integrates live code, notes, and visualizations in a single file.
 The main components of Jupyter notebooks are known as cells.
-Cells can either be designated as code cells (to hold Python code) or markdown cells (to hold Markdown notes).
+Cells can be designated as "Code" cells (to hold programming code), "Markdown" cells (to hold Markdown notes), or "Raw" strings ().

-The notebook we are providing for this tutorial has 3 code cells and 3 markdown cells.
-As we will see, there will also be 1 interactive widget once we complete running the notebook.
+The `local_env_test.ipynb` notebook has 3 code cells and 3 markdown cells, and will produce an interactive widget once we run through all cells in the notebook.

-1) Run the markdown cell written to introduce the notebook with a title, overview, and explanation for what the next cell is expected to do
+1) Run the markdown cell that introduces the notebook with a title, overview, and explanation for what the next cell is expected to do.

-2) Run the code cell written to import all the packages that will be used throughout the BOAT workshop.
-Any errors with this cell would only occur if our `conda` environment was incorrectly set up
+2) Run the code cell that imports all packages needed for running code in this notebook.
+If errors occur when you run this cell, your `conda` environment is not set up correctly.

-3) Run the markdown cell written to explain the plotting method that comes after
+3) Run the markdown cell that explains the plotting code that will be used later.

-4) Run the code cell which contains the plotting method described in the previous cell.
-Running this cell will not print anything because this is simply a method definition meant to describe the code that will be run when the method is provided a parameter `std`
+4) Run the code cell that contains the plotting code.
+Running this cell will not print anything because this is simply a function definition.
+The actual code content will be run as part of the widget in the last cell.

-5) Run the markdown cell written to explain the widget and range of values that can be provided for `std`
+5) Run the markdown cell that explains the widget and range of values that can be provided for the variable `std`, which is the standard deviation for normal distribution.

-6) Run the code cell designed to plot the interactive widget that should allow you to seamlessly play around with varying `std` values and seeing what the PDF curve looks like.
-Results for this cell will be similar to what's shown below:
+6) Run the code cell that will produce an interactive widget, which would allow you to see how normal distribution changes with varying `std` value, like below:

 (primers-normal_slider)=
 ```{image} ../images/primers/normal_slider.gif